EU Space Programme data and services in support of the EU Disaster Resilience Goals

 SUNSHINE aims to contribute to Europe’s resilience and preparedness to crisis situations, encouraging a mindset in national civil protection entities for better integration of EU space services.

-The project started in January 2025 and will last for 2 years.
+The project started in January 2025 and is expected to finish in 2027.